dinosauria123/Koko/INSTALL.md

 (**home** in the configuration file), and a directory for temporary data can be defined.
 The viewer for graphical output from Koko can also be specified in the configuration file.
 Comment lines beginning with ;
 are ignored in the configuration file.
+The example configuration in the source distribution contains all available configuration options.

 The configuration can also be changed temporarily by specifiying home and temporary directories on the Koko command line.
 For more details